halpo/NppRnwLang/README.md

 --------
 I build with the [TDM](http://tdm-gcc.tdragon.net/) port of GCC which plays slightly nicer with the windows SDK, which is required or some components.

-building should be as simple and going to the `bin/` directory and executing `make all` or `make all UNICODE=1` for a unicode version.
+building should be as simple and going to the `bin/` directory and executing `make all UNICODE=1` for a unicode version.
+The `--win32` flag might also be necessary.
+ANSI at this point is unsupported and untested.

 ~Andrew